jonasdasdefekte/The-Sage/README.md

 ## Content

-This mod for the brilliant game Slay the Sprire is currently under development.
+This mod for the brilliant game Slay the Spire is currently under development.
 At the moment the Sage Mod introduces:

 | For all Runs      | For Sage Runs      |